saharafathelbab/FixMe-Chrome-Extension/README.md

 #### The result: Hard to read articles are now more readable and accessible.

 ### Is the extension availale on the Chrome Web Store?
-At the moment no, as there is a $5 fee to making a developer account, I opted to just upload the code onto GitHub.
-In the future, perhaps.
+At the moment no, I opted to just upload the code onto GitHub.